Busedame/push_swap/README.md

 a to stack b.
 ```

-The algorithm can be a bit hard to wrap your head around, without a more visual explanation.
+The algorithm can be a bit hard to wrap your head around, especially without a more visual explanation.
 Please have a look at these resources for more information:

 - A. Yigit Ogun came up the "turk algorithm" while working with push_swap.
 Have a look at this